LASI22 Workshops & Tutorials

 2. A draft of institutional policy or strategy for learning analytics

 Tsai, Y. S., Rates, D., Moreno-Marcos, P. M., Muñoz-Merino, P. J., Jivet, I., Scheffel, M., … & Gašević, D. (2020).
 Learning analytics in European higher education–trends and barriers.
-Computers & Education, 103933. https://doi.org/10.1016/j.compedu.2020.103933
+Computers & Education, 103933.
+Author accepted manuscript is available here: http://yi-shan-tsai.com/wp-content/uploads/2020/05/Accepted_manuscript.pdf

 Tsai, Y. S., Moreno-Marcos, P. M., Jivet, I., Scheffel, M., Tammets, K., Kollom, K., & Gašević, D. (2018).
 The SHEILA framework: Informing institutional strategies and policy processes of learning analytics.
-Journal of Learning Analytics, 5(3), 5-20. https://doi.org/10.18608/jla.2018.53.2
+Journal of Learning Analytics, 5(3), 5-20.

 Instructor: Yi-Shan Tsai,

-T4: Power to the User: Using Participatory Design to develop Learning Analytics tools
+T5: Power to the User: Using Participatory Design to develop Learning Analytics tools

 Title: Power to the User: Using Participatory Design to develop Learning Analytics tools

-In this tutorial, we will present a number of processes, frameworks and examples for engaging in participatory design processes with students, faculty or administrators, emphasizing both opportunities and challenges.
+In this workshop, we will present a number of processes, frameworks and examples for engaging in participatory design processes with students, faculty or administrators, emphasizing both opportunities and challenges.
 In the tutorial participants will work with a current or past project to develop first steps to an outline for a participatory design process.

 • Participants will be introduced to the concept of Participatory Design and the reasoning (practical and ethical) behind the implementation of this design methodology.

 • Participants will be introduced to different processes, frameworks, and examples for Participatory Design.
-Very hands on.

 • They will use an example to begin to develop an outline for a process of participatory design for LA.